God3Tier/Heap_project/README.md

 rating from other users and location.

 ## How to use on the cloud
-Go to "Deployment link" and experience it for yourself now
+Go to [our webpage](https://up2u-alpha.vercel.app 'up2u to find out') and experience it for yourself now

 ## How to use locally